Kartaverse/Spatial-Metadata/README.md

 		# If you want to uninstall the Spatial CLI app using brew in the macOS terminal:
 		brew uninstall spatial

+## Change Log

+### Version 1 (2024-07-14)

+- Initial Release

+### Version 1.2 (2024-08-15)

+- Clicking on the "movie camera" icon in the GUI  opens the project's GitHub page in your default web browser.
+- The program includes localization support for numbers in text fields.
+This means comma vs period decimal separators are handled automatically based upon your current locale settings.
+The localized values are then translated into the correct format for the Spatial CLI tool.
+- The "Fast Start" checkbox is used to place a QuickTime "Moov" atom at the start of the video file.
+This helps with network playback of media that is progressively downloaded.
+- An "Overwrite an Existing Movie File Export" checkbox allows you to re-export the encoded video file with different parameters.
+When this checkbox is enabled, the Spatial Metadata GUI program will replace a pre-existing video export that has the same filename.

 ## DCC Tool Integrations

 This same metadata embedding toolset is also available for use inside of BMD's DaVinci Resolve Studio video editing software via the "KartaLink | Spatial Metadata" scripts that can be installed using the [Reactor Package Manager](https://kartaverse.github.io/Reactor-Docs/#/reactor).